RockAfeller2013/CarbonBlackAppControlE8Guide/MS Recommended Driver Block Rule/README.md

 NOTE: This script only creates new File Rules, it does not modify existing File Rules or delete File Rules.
 If you import an existing hash you may receive an error.

-This script is provided as is and does not include support from VMware or its employees.
+This script is provided as is and does not include support from Carbon Black or its employees.